HenriquesLab/mAIcrobe/docs/tutorials/basic-workflow.md

 This step-by-step tutorial will guide you through a complete bacterial cell analysis workflow using mAIcrobe, from image loading to final report generation.

+Check out the [video version of this tutorial](https://youtu.be/UQ-dgATCgkU) for a quick walkthrough!

 ## 🎯 Tutorial Goals

 By the end of this tutorial, you will: